Bijan-K/AI-Tech-Checkpoint/README.md

 # Autonomous Vehicles

 ## Tesla
-You can this [YT channel](https://www.youtube.com/c/WholeMarsCatalog) to see the tech in action.
+You can check this [YT channel](https://www.youtube.com/c/WholeMarsCatalog) to see the tech in action.

 ![tesla](/Images/Autonomous-Vehicles/Tesla/Tesla.jpg)